typinghands/5-flexbox-guide/README.md

 # 5-flexbox-guide

-Flexbox guide filled with practical examples.
+Flexbox guide for the CSS layout, filled with practical examples and extensive explanation of most common commands.

 https://typinghands.github.io/5-flexbox-guide/